multani7871/employee-led-SPVs/employee_referral_program.md

 Employee criteria:
  - They must be working full time at a US based venture capital backed startup
- - The startup must have raised at least a Series A. Referrals at Pre-Series A companies will be accepted at my discretion
+ - The startup must have raised at least a Series A. Referrals at Pre-Series A companies will be accepted at my discretion.
+ - The employee must reasonably intend to be at their employer for at least a year.

 Please [complete this form](https://harveymultani902367.typeform.com/to/ZrDo7G08) to submit a referral